4 Women On The Realities Of Voting In America

 Carithers-Benoit, 45 says she has been registered to vote since she was 18.
 But, in recent years she says, she’s had bigger problems.

 She has struggled with drug addiction, post traumatic stress disorder and other medical issues that have made it difficult for her to work.
 Originally from Indiana, she’s spent the past year staying with friends in Florida and California, before coming to Austin in April.
-She is currently staying at the Salvation Army homeless shelter in downtown Austin, one of the city’s largest homeless shelters, while she tries to get on her feet
+She is currently staying at the Austin Resource Center for the Homeless or ARCH, one of the city’s largest homeless shelters, while she tries to get on her feet.

 Advertisement